Quasiperiodic solutions of the generalized SQG equation

 where $\langle \hat{\eta}\rangle$ is a constant that does not depend on $\varphi$, which can be freely chosen in view of \eqref{Threeequations_intro2}.
 Now we move to the third equation \eqref{Threeequations_intro3} and let us denote

 so that we are led to solve $\mathcal{L}_\omega[\hat{w}] = g_3 + K_{11}[\hat{\eta}]$.
 Unlike the first two equations \eqref{Threeequations_intro} and \eqref{Threeequations_intro2}, the invertibility of the operator $\mathcal{L}_\omega$ is not simply guaranteed by imposing the Diophantine condition on $\omega$, and its solvability is much more complicated, since $H_{S^\perp}$ is an infinite dimensional space.
-The invertibility of $\mathcal{L}_\omega$ is our main goal in Section~\ref{Linear_op}-\ref{reduction} and we will assume for the moment that (see Proposition~\ref{normal_inversion} for the precise statement with necessary estimates) \begin{enumerate}[label=$\star$] \item Invertibility in the normal direction: {There exists a set of frequencies $\Omega_\infty(i)\subset \Omega_0$ such that for $\omega\in \Omega_\infty(i)$, the operator $\mathcal{L}_\omega$ is invertible.} \end{enumerate} With the above assumption, we can write a solution $\hat{w}$ in \eqref{Threeequations_intro3} as
+The invertibility of $\mathcal{L}_\omega$ is our main goal in Chapter~\ref{Linear_op}-\ref{reduction} and we will assume for the moment that (see Proposition~\ref{normal_inversion} for the precise statement with necessary estimates)